jason-kane/PyYapf/README.md

       git clone https://github.com/jason-kane/PyYapf.git "PyYapf Python Formatter"

+## isort

+[isort](https://github.com/timothycrosley/isort) is a nice little utility that sorts/formats your imports according to flexible criteria.
+Yapf has clearly stated they do not intend to add import formatting.
+So..

+There is an existing isort package but it calls isort via pure python,  bakes a specific version of isort into its code and doesn't use isort configuration files.
+It bothered me.

+So I baked an isort invoker into pyyapf.
+It steals a gob of code from the yapf support and uses the same approach (ie: you have to `pip install isort` for it to work).
+Ctrl-Alt-i and your imports are organized.

+I left out the misfeature I put in pyyapf of baking config params into the sublime config.
+Instead you can add an .isort.cfg to your root directory, check it into github (or whatever) and your whole team gets the same formatting.

 ## Problems?

 This makes it pretty easy to find valid python code that makes Yapf choke or give bad formatting.
 Please try to reduce any problems to a minimal example and [let the YAPF folks know](https://github.com/google/yapf/issues).
-If there is something wrong with this plugin, [add an issue](https://github.com/jason-kane/PyYapf/issues) on GitHub and I'll try to address it.
+If there is something wrong with this plugin, [add an issue](https://github.com/jason-kane/PyYapf/issues) on GitHub and I will try to address it.

 ## Distribution